zeroasiccorp/umi/README.md

 | 0x07     | Atomic minu |
 | 0x08     | Atomic swap |

-### 3.3.11 End of Frame (EOF)
+### 3.3.9 User Field (USER[11:0])

-The EOF bit indicate that this is the last UMI transaction in a sequence of related transactions.
-Single-transaction requests and responses must set the EOF bit to 1.
-Use of the EOF bit at an endpoint is optional and implementation specific.
-The EOF can be used as a hardware interrupt or as a bit in memory to be queried by software or hardware.
+The USER field is available for use as needed by application layers and signal layer implementations.

-## 3.4 Transaction Descriptions
+## 3.4 Message Descriptions

 ### 3.4.1 INVALID

-INVALID indicates an invalid transaction.
-A receiver can choose to ignore the transaction or to take corrective action.
+INVALID indicates an invalid message.
+A receiver can choose to ignore the message or to take corrective action.

 ### 3.4.2 REQ_RD

 REQ_RD reads (2^SIZE)*(LEN+1) bytes from device address(DA).
-The device initiates a RESP_RD transaction to return data to the host source address (SA).
+The device initiates a RESP_RD message to return data to the host source address (SA).

 ### 3.4.3 REQ_WR

 REQ_WR writes (2^SIZE)*(LEN+1) bytes to destination address(DA).
-The device then initiates a RESP_WR acknowledgment to the host source address (SA).
+The device then initiates a RESP_WR acknowledgment message to the host source address (SA).

 ### 3.4.4 REQ_WRPOSTED

-REQ_WRPOSTED performs a posted-write of (2^SIZE)*(LEN+1) bytes to destination address(DA).
-There is no response sent by the device back to the host.
+REQ_WRPOSTED performs a unidirectional posted-write of (2^SIZE)*(LEN+1) bytes to destination address(DA).
+There is no response message sent by the device back to the host.

 ### 3.4.5 REQ_RDMA

-REQ_RDMA reads (2^SIZE)*(LEN+1) bytes of data from a primary device destination address(DA) along with a source address (SA).
-The primary device then initiates a REQ_WRPOSTED transaction to write (2^SIZE)*(LEN+1) data bytes to the address (SA) in a secondary device.
+REQ_RDMA reads (2^SIZE)\*(LEN+1) bytes of data from a primary device destination address (DA) along with a source address (SA).
+The primary device then initiates a REQ_WRPOSTED message to write (2^SIZE)*(LEN+1) data bytes to the address (SA) in a secondary device.
 REQ_RDMA requires the complete SA field for addressing and does not support pass through information for the UMI signal layer.

 ### 3.4.6 REQ_ATOMIC{ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP}

-REQ_ATOMIC initiates an atomic read-modify-write operation at destination address (DA) of size (2^SIZE).
+REQ_ATOMIC initiates an atomic read-modify-write memory operation of size (2^SIZE) at destination address (DA).
 The REQ_ATOMIC sequence involves:

 1. Host sending data (DATA), destination address (DA), and source address (SA) to the device,
 2. Device reading data address DA